Last updated on 2026-04-08

 Program overview

-Program Structure
+Program structure

-The Bachelor of Engineering in Mining and Mineral Resource Engineering program is structured as follows:
+The Mining and Mineral Resource Engineering program is structured as follows:

-• Program Length: Four years, full-time
+- Program Length: Four years, full-time.

-• Delivery Mode: In-person at Burnaby Campus
+- Delivery Mode: In-person classes at the Burnaby Campus.

 Featured Experiences